The Great Snake's Bride: Characters

+Miyo is a single woman in her early 30's, offered to Daija to be his wife (although the village thought it meant she was a human sacrifice).
+Years ago, her father was accused of murder and died escaping execution.
+The grief broke her mother's mind, leaving her and her brother orphaned.
+Because of her reputation of the being the daughter of a murderer and the scar on her head, she was considered disposable and thus chosen to be the sacrifice to Daija.

 Media

 Manga

 Written and illustrated by Fushiashikumo, The Great Snake's Bride began serialization on the Comic Marche section of the Pixiv Comic website on February 12, 2021.
-Enterbrain has collected the series' chapters into seven tankōbon volumes as of September 2025.
+Enterbrain has collected the series' chapters into eight tankōbon volumes as of May 2026.
 The series is licensed in English by Seven Seas Entertainment.